andrewconnell/playground-repo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or feature request
+about: Suggest an idea or feature request.
+NOTE: feature requests should be submitted to the SP Dev UserVoice site (linked below).
+Feature requests submitted as issues will be automatically closed.
 title: ''
 labels: type:uservoice-request
 assignees: ''